| |

 you the program in action.

-Some of what you read will seem overwhelming, but you’ll be better
+Some of what you read may seem a bit overwhelming, but you’ll be better

 prepared.